sebcoetzee/sebastiancoetzee.com/_posts/2022-12-11-configuration-languages-a-balance-of-constraints.md

 ## Conclusion

-If there is any conclusion that should be drawn from this I think it should be: the key to good configuration management is to find the right balance between expressiveness and constraints.
-Engineers should be given a language that is powerful enough to adequately model the config structure of their application.
+The key to good configuration management is to find the right balance between expressiveness and constraints.
+Engineers should be given a language that is powerful enough to adequately model the config of their application.
 However, by adding some sensible constraints to a configuration language, we can make configuration more maintainable, versioned, audited, integrated, and easier to understand.